inbo/tutorials/content/installation/user/user_install_kerberos/index.md

 INBO staff can download a preconfigured `krb5.conf` file here:
 <https://drive.google.com/a/inbo.be/file/d/1q4MOWl3i-DDy1s3vwOeqPkpToa1S-3zE/view?usp=sharing>.

 Note for Mac users:

-* You additionally need to comment out (add “#”) the lines below: "(add “#”) for lines below: "# The following krb5.conf variables are only for MIT Kerberos."
+* When using the preconfigured `krb5.conf` file, also comment out (add `#`) the lines following `# The following krb5.conf variables are only for MIT Kerberos`.
-* You can skip the paragraph "Time synchronisation" and jump to the next section: [MS SQL Server ODBC driver and tools](#ms-sql-server-odbc-driver-and-tools)
+* You can skip the paragraph "Time synchronisation" and jump to the next section: [MS SQL Server ODBC driver and tools](#ms-sql-server-odbc-driver-and-tools).

 ### Time synchronization